Cheap Ontario Car Insurance Quotes

 The price of car insurance varies by age and gender.
 The under 30-set pays the most for car insurance, and young male drivers are penalized more harshly than female drivers of the same age.
 Premiums start dropping for men and women at age 25; by age 30, gender is even less of a concern with insurers.

 To illustrate, we found the average premium for men and women in Ontario that used InsuranceHotline.com during the first six months of 2023.
-Rates declined each decade for drivers.
+Rates declined each decade for drivers, with those aged sixty and older paying the least.

 AgeMale average premiumFemale average premium